travis-ci/travis-hub/README.md

 ### Scaling up and down

-Keep in mind that there might be race conditions for currently running builds when scaling up and down.
-You should turn off the dispatcher and have the hub worker queues drain before you start with a new number of workers.
+When scaling down, keep in mind to first let the queue drain before killing off workers.

 On Heroku, scaling works like this: